Armikur/SkillFloors/SkillFloors/Package/README.md

-﻿# SkillFloors -- NOT YET WORKING!
+﻿# SkillFloors
-SkillFloors is (will be!) a Valheim Mod which creates a minimum skill level for each skill (the skill's "floor").
-When you lose skill levels due to deaths, skill levels won't drop below their skill floors.
+SkillFloors is a Valheim Mod which creates a minimum skill level for each skill (the skill's "floor").
+When you lose skill levels due to death, skill levels won't drop below their skill floors.

-The skill floors start at level 0 and level up at 25% the rate of the skill's level.
+The skill floors start at level 0 and level up at 20% the rate of the skill's level.

-This mod doesn't really work yet.

 ## Installation (manual)
-Install with r2modman.
+Use r2modman.

 ## Features
-(i.e. what works!)
-- Tracking skill floor levels and XP
-- Save and Load skill floor levels between sessions

-## ToDo
+- Slowly levels up a skill "floor" level for each skill.
-- Actually do its job and prevent skill levels from dropping below the floor on death
+- prevents skill levels from dropping below the floor on death

-- - Show Skill Floors in the skill panel
+## To(maybe)Do
+- configuratable progress rate
+- console commands

 ## Changelog
+1.0.0 - first working release!

 ## Known issues
-You can find the github at: https://github.com/Armikur/SkillFloors
+You can find the github at: https://github.com/Armikur/SkillFloors_Jotunn